Right Now Kapow

+The series was announced back in 2014 under the title Airline Earth, but the creators felt that the title wouldn't work, so they went with Right Now Kapow.

 Overview

-The series follows six anthropomorphic characters, Ice Cream, Candy, Moon, Plant, Diamond and Dog, are going on new adventures every day as they find themselves in mischief, in a manner similar to the original Looney Tunes shorts.
+The series follows six headed friends, Ice Cream, Candy, Moon, Plant, Diamond and Dog, are going on new adventures every day as they find themselves in mischief, in a manner similar to the original Looney Tunes shorts.
 Each episode of the series has three main parts in 11-minute segments, along with other random shorts.
-The series has a style of humor similar to Cartoon Network's previous series Mad.
+The series has a style of humor similar to Cartoon Network's previous series Mad and Nickelodeon's The Ren & Stimpy Show.